 The “Pseudo-Ragtime Piano Cycle” is a perfect example of both compositional natures.
 They were the very first works done using computer-based MIDI playback and standard notation.
 All but one (of that 12 key cycle) were finished the first half of 1990.
 The last piece in G-flat had to wait until 2017 for completion.

-I cringe at the recollection that those pseudo-rags were created on a computer NOT running Windows, using an expensive but full-featured software called “Music Printer Plus”.
+I cringe at the recollection that those pseudo-rags were created on a computer NOT running Windows, using an expensive but full-featured software called “Music Printer Plus” - for MS-DOS.
 MPP stood apart from the handful of other music software packages of the day insofar as it was notation-based – and, as I recall, had no facility for piano-roll or non-notation note entry.
-Since then, writing music has happened in starts and stops – sometimes with 3-7 months hiatus.
+Since then, writing music has happened in starts and stops – sometimes with a some months (or years) hiatus.

 The bottom line and my suggestion to others: “Just Do It.”
 I strongly advocate for hands-on.
 Experiment.
 Revise, take alternate roads and try out a wide assortment of tools, styles, and methods.
 Rather than shy away from the “hot, new thing”, why not give it a go?
 The fairly new, real-time, loop & sample-based compositional quasi-programming environment ‘SonicPi’ is a superb example of something different with a huge potential.
 I encourage all to check it out!